Murder of Logan Melgar: Charges and legal proceedings

 Matthews and Maxwell testified that DeDolph, a former 0-1-0 professional MMA fighter, was the ringleader.
 DeDolph got them all to agree to choke Melgar unconscious, bind him with duct tape, and have the British service member record a Malian security guard sexually assaulting him.
 The group broke into Melgar’s room using a sledgehammer.
 When Melgar then woke up, DeDolph applied a guillotine choke while Matthews restrained his legs.
 Maxwell and Madera-Rodriguez simultaneously wrapped Melgar in duct tape.
 Sources also alleged Melgar was forcibly sodimized with a broomstick during the attack.
 Despite resisting, Melgar stopped breathing and was strangled to death by DeDolph, who broke Melgar’s hyoid bone during the chokehold.

 Madera-Rodriguez claimed his role was limited to breaking in and playing loud music as a distraction, though prosecutors accused him of participating in the actual duct-taping of Melgar.

 Matthews and Maxwell alleged DeDolph sought and received approval for the break-in from Green Beret Sgt.
 First Class Jamie Morris, Melgar’s supervisor.
 Matthews testified that DeDolph woke Morris, who gave permission before returning to sleep.
 Maxwell corroborated this claim.
 However, DeDolph denied involving Morris, and Morris himself rejected any knowledge of or approval for the plan.
 No charges were filed against Morris, and his name had not appeared in court filings until Matthews and Maxwell mentioned him during their plea deals.

 Aftermath

-Logan Melgar is survived by his wife of ten years, Michelle Melgar, and their two sons, Jackson and Tyler.
+Melgar was survived by his wife of ten years, Michelle Melgar, and their two sons, Jackson and Tyler.

 After the murder and his guilty plea, Matthews encountered Michelle Melgar at a Las Vegas party.
 Using a fake name, he flirted, danced with her, exchanged numbers, and asked to accompany her to her room.
 She declined, but not before Matthews claimed the men who killed her husband were “good guys.”

 Morris, though never charged, faced severe consequences from the Army’s “titling” process, which listed murder and other charges on his record after Matthews and Maxwell’s claims.
 This led to career stagnation, forced retirement 18 months shy of a full pension, and difficulty securing employment.
-As of 2024, Morris, represented pro bono by attorney Jeffrey Addicott, is fighting to clear his record, reinstate his military status, restore his lost promotion to Master Sergeant, and secure his retirement benefits.
+As of 2024, Morris, represented pro bono by attorney Jeffrey Addicott, was fighting to clear his record, reinstate his military status, restore his lost promotion to Master Sergeant, and secure his retirement benefits.